RSeidelsohn/license-checker-rseidelsohn/README.md

 The available items are the following:

--   name
--   version
+-   copyright
 -   description
--   repository
--   publisher
 -   email
+-   licenseFile
--   url
+-   licenseModified
 -   licenses
--   licenseFile
 -   licenseText
+-   name
+-   publisher
+-   repository
+-   url
--   licenseModified
+-   version

 You can also give default values for each item.
 See an example in [customFormatExample.json](customFormatExample.json).